Createcafe3d/Platform-Lifter/lib/PeachDuino/README.md

 ```

 ###Properties
-* unsigned int targetHeightMicrometer    _(This is the requested height the software would like the printer to go to.)_
+* unsigned long targetHeightMicrometer    _(This is the requested height the software would like the printer to go to.)_
-* unsigned int currentHeightMicrometer   _(This is the current height the software believes the print to be at.)_
+* unsigned long currentHeightMicrometer   _(This is the current height the software believes the print to be at.)_
 * bool waitingForNextLayerHeight         _(True if the printer is paused waiting for the height of the print to be correct.)_
-* unsigned int targetDripCount           _(This is the number of drips the printer is expecting [Use as alternative to targetHeightMicrometer].)_
+* unsigned long targetDripCount           _(This is the number of drips the printer is expecting [Use as alternative to targetHeightMicrometer].)_
 * short printStatus                      _(The status of the current print as defined below.)_
   * 0 - Unstarted
   * 1 - Printing